Back when I used to work out with martial arts legend Bruce Lee, he constantly emphasized three important concepts to me….

-I’m sure that there are some hardcore purist neo-Ludittes who think that because of this I cannot then call myself a “serious” trader.
+I’m sure that there are some hardcore purist neo-Luddites who think that because of this I canmno longer call myself a “serious” trader.
 Okay Jebediah, here’s an idea; why don’t you grab your typewriter, your telegraph, and your Victrola, throw them on your mule, and come join me here in the 21st Century?

-Most of these services clock in at about $99.00 per month, so for basically the price of a Saturday night bar tab with your buddies you can get a tool that I would have killed for back in the day.
-And I will tell you now, if I ever go back to full time trading, I would keep every one of the services I currently use, and maybe even add some.
+Most of these services clock in at about $49.00 per month, so for basically the price of a Saturday night bar tab with your buddies you can get a tool that I would have killed for back in the day.
+And I will tell you now, if I ever go back to full-time trading, I would keep every one of the services I currently use, and maybe even add some.

 The real question then is “why wouldn’t any serious trader subscribe to a trading service?”

-The list of quality services out there is long, but if you want a head start on finding one, check out my list on the upper right hand menu bar of this blog.
+The list of quality services out there is long, but if you want a head start on finding one, check out my list right here.
 I am not associated with any of these services nor do I get any compensation for mentioning/listing them.
-However I can tell you that with every single of them, I either subscribe myself or have followed their trading close enough to feel comfortable recommending them.
+However, I can tell you that with every single of them, I either subscribe myself or have followed their trading close enough to feel comfortable recommending them.